mugiwaraluffy56/OJT/README.md

 The core of this tool is a transformer-based language model from the Hugging Face ecosystem.
 The current implementation utilizes `microsoft/MiniLM-L12-H384-uncased`, a distilled version of BERT that offers a balance of performance and efficiency.
 This model is capable of understanding the contextual nuances of language, making it well-suited for classifying complex legal texts like software licenses.

 ### 3.2.
-Dynamic Learning: On-the-Fly Fine-Tuning
+Train-then-Infer Workflow

-A key feature of this tool is its ability to learn and adapt.
-Every time the `license-detect` command is executed, the language model is fine-tuned on the dataset of license texts found in the `data` directory.
-This is achieved using the `transformers.Trainer` utility, which provides a high-level API for training and evaluation.
-The hyperparameters for training can be found in the `SoulReader.train` method and can be adjusted to optimize performance.
+This project now follows a more robust and efficient "train-then-infer" workflow.
+A dedicated script, `train.py`, is used to fine-tune the AI model on the dataset of license texts.
+This process creates a fine-tuned model that is saved to the `fine-tuned-model` directory.
+The `license-detect` command then loads this pre-trained, fine-tuned model for fast and efficient inference, without the need to retrain every time.

 ### 3.3.
 The Scanner: Codebase Analysis